 Please provide a copy of your invoice, receipt, or contract showing the cardholders full name, billing address, contact phone number, and products or services provided for the transactions below.
 Please also provide 3 month’s of bank statements to raise your high ticket.

-I went ahead and emailed the invoice of that transaction in question.
+I went ahead and emailed the invoice for that transaction in question.
 I even invited them to contact my client directly to confirm that the transaction was valid.
 However, thinking that perhaps they didn’t quite mean what they wrote, I decided to hold off on emailing them the bank statements.

 “In an effort to protect our merchants from security threats, we periodically select random transactions for further investigation the transactions below has been randomly selected in this manner to ensure your account is protected.”

-I’m not sure if you caught that or not but I responded by pointing out the irony, which was that they were telling me that they wanted to protect me while at the same time, trying to get me to email them my sensitive financial data.
+I’m not sure if you caught that or not, but I responded by pointing out the irony, which was that they were telling me that they wanted to protect me while, at the same time, trying to get me to email them my sensitive financial data.
 Now, I am well aware that WAY TOO MANY of us (statistically speaking) don’t see the big deal here, so let me demonstrate it.

 Go ahead and pull a complete bank statement.
 If it’s anything like mine, your bank statements likely contain at least some of the following useful information (if you know where to look):